Survey and Taxonomy of Adversarial Reconnaissance Techniques: Reconnaissance Phases

-External reconnaissance can combine both active and passive techniques for information gathering.
 Adversaries often start by collecting organization information and people's contact details.
-They can learn different technical details using Internet footprinting, which requires passive techniques and can be performed without being detected~\cite{mansfield2009simple, hassan2018technical}.
-However, Internet footprinting tends to provide only limited information, so adversaries may need to use social engineering techniques to manipulate people into providing additional information that they need~\cite{albladi2018user, nelson2001methods, krombholz2015advanced}.
-Once they have a sufficient view of the target, adversaries move their attention to designing attacks and malware, and try to compromise at least one internal host.
-After they have succeeded, adversaries can stay inside the network for months, performing internal reconnaissance and escalating their attacks to other nodes until reaching their targets~\cite{yadav2015technical}.
+They can learn different technical details using Internet footprinting, which requires passive techniques with little threat of detection~\cite{mansfield2009simple, hassan2018technical}.
+However, Internet footprinting tends to provide limited information, so adversaries may also use social engineering techniques to manipulate people into providing additional information~\cite{albladi2018user, nelson2001methods, krombholz2015advanced}.
+Attackers next move their attention to designing attacks and malware, and try to compromise at least one internal host.
+After they have succeeded, adversaries can stay inside the network for months, performing internal reconnaissance and escalating their attacks until they reach their targets~\cite{yadav2015technical}.

-\subsubsection{Internal Reconnaissance}
+\subsection{Internal Reconnaissance}

-Once an adversary has compromised at least one host inside the target network or has established insider access, it may create a secure channel between an installed backdoor and its command and control (C2) server~\cite{zeidanloo2009botnet}.
+Once an attacker has compromised at least one host inside the target network or has established insider access, they may create a secure channel between an installed backdoor and a command and control (C2) server~\cite{zeidanloo2009botnet}.
 The next steps and objectives depend on the information that the adversary can gain from the compromised host.
-Initially, adversaries can look for user and host-level information in the compromised host.
+Initially, adversaries can look for user and host-level information.
 Running processes and configurations expose the list of installed software and applications used by the victim host and other hosts~\cite{bartlett2007understanding}.
-Adversaries look for further details using internal reconnaissance techniques.
-They can use system commands and custom tools to collect user, host, network, and application-level information (using network scanning and local discovery techniques).
-Sometimes, adversaries wait and utilize passive scanning techniques, such as sniffing packets, to obtain a network view, discover system architectures, protocol mappings, and exploitable vulnerabilities~\cite{hoque2014network}.
+They can use system commands and custom tools to collect user, host, network, and application-level information.
+Sometimes, adversaries wait and utilize passive scanning techniques such as sniffing packets to obtain a network view and discover system architectures, protocol mappings, and exploitable vulnerabilities~\cite{hoque2014network}.
 Passive scanning helps adversaries to remain undetected for extended periods of time.
-Based on the collected information, adversaries can exploit vulnerabilities to compromise other hosts and networking devices one after another to get closer to the target resources~\cite{hoque2014network}.
+Adversaries can exploit vulnerabilities using the collected information to compromise other hosts to get closer to the target resources~\cite{hoque2014network}.